vitaliishchudlo/vitaliishchudlo/README.md

   - Discord bot for my discord server 🤖
   - GeoGuessrFree bot (telegram bot) | Developing a stable version 1.0🔋

-  - Diploma project at the university (MicroPyton)
+  - Diploma project at the university (MicroPython)

 - 📝 I’m planning on: